Euphredes/Greanleaf/README.txt

            Introduction
            ------------

-The following contents cover more exact details of Practices for another Body to recreate or restructure.
+The following contents cover more details of Greanleaf Practices for another Body to reuse.

            Routine
            --------